ncschameleon/inforouter/README.md

     )
     folder.update_rules

-<tt>Inforouter::Rules</tt> rule items default to false and may be omitted.
+Boolean rule items default to false and may be omitted.

     folder = Inforouter::Folder.new path: '/Path/To/Folder'
     folder.rules = Inforouter::Rules.new(